jaap15/.dotfiles/README.md

 # Setup
 Clone repo in ~/
 Do the following:
+- Get all the plugins from their git repos:
 - Install tmux
-- Install zsh
+- Install neovim
+- Load tmux config

 - Load vim config
-- Load tmux config
-- Get all the plugins from their git repos:
-- Load vim plugins
+- Misc

-# Load vim config

-Create symbolic link so that ~/.vimrc points to the ~/dotfiles/.vimrc file:

-`ln -s ~/.dotfiles/vim/vimrc.vim ~/.vimrc`

-Create symbolic link so that ~/.vim/ points to the ~/dotfiles/vim/plugins/ file: (Will not create link if ~/.vim already exists, remove ~/.vim)

-`ln -s ~/.dotfiles/vim/plugins ~/.vim`

-# Load tmux config

-`echo "source-file ~/.dotfiles/tmux/tmux.conf" > ~/.tmux.conf`

 # Get all the plugins from their git repos: